Skip to content

 What elevation should I focus on during rifle season?

-First rifle season, concentrate between 9,000 and 10,500 feet.
-Early snow pushes elk off the alpine and concentrates them in the timber belt at these elevations.
-By third rifle season, elk are lower — 8,000 to 9,500 feet — heading toward winter range.
-Adjust your strategy with the weather.
+During first rifle season, concentrate between 9,000 and 10,500 feet — early snow pushes elk off the alpine and stacks them in the timber belt right at those elevations.
+By the time third rifle rolls around, animals have dropped lower to 8,000-9,500 feet as they head toward winter range.
+Follow the weather and adjust accordingly.

 How much does a Unit 61 elk hunt cost total?